 - 54”: BATMAN the Ride, SUPERMAN: Ultimate Flight, X-Flight, Raging Bull, King Chaos, Revolution, Vertical Velocity

-- Hurricane Harbor is a $7 additional charge for a daily ticket, but it’s free if you have a season pass.
+- Hurricane Harbor has an additional charge for a daily ticket, but it’s free if you have a season pass.
 Bring a bathing suit and a towel if you plan on making a splash!
 But make sure your suit doesn’t include any buttons or zippers.

 - Life Vests are available for weak swimmers